cduruk/cduruk.github.com/_drafts/2012-08-01-Snapguide-shortener.md

-We wanted to be able to track how people share guides on social networks such as Twitter, Facebook, and Pinterest as  well as via email.
-We not only wanted to track the social network the guide was  shared on, we also wanted to know where the share has originated; be it our iPhone app, our website, or through one of our Twitter accounts that tweet about new guides.
+Sharing is right there in Snapguide's tagline; "Share what you love doing".
+Therefore, there are a lot of ways for someone to share something on Snapguide.
+We knew the only we could make our sharing experience better is if we measured and tracked how people shared content on Snapguide.

+Moreover, we also wanted to make sure we could carefully account for all the traffic our website was getting through non-browser clients that do not properly have referer information, collectively known as Twitter clients.

 Significant chunk of the Snapguide URLs we release into the wild are from our own short domain: `http://snp.gd`.
 Whenever a guide is published, we